Complete condensation of photon noise in nonlinear dissipative systems: Appendix: Deriving the effect of nonlinear loss on probabilities and coherences directly from the Heisenberg picture

 \subsection{Loss terms}

 Now, we derive the contribution of cavity losses to the equation of motion for the $k$th coherences: defined as $\dot{T}^{(\text{loss})}_{n-k,n}$.
 We have

-The labels L1A, L1B, L2A, and L2B have been introduced for convenience.
 Here, we have normally ordered the reservoir operators, as we will exclusively consider initial conditions involving no excitations in the far-field or the internal mode of the Fano mirror.
 Therefore, upon taking expectation values, terms involving the initial values of these operators (Langevin forces) will vanish.

-To proceed, we must eliminate the reservoirs from the equations.
+Now, we eliminate the reservoirs from the equations.
 This is done through the Heisenberg equations of motion for the far-field reservoir and the internal mode of the Fano mirror.
 The equation for $b_k$ reads:

 admitting the formal solution